LumoSQL/not-forking/doc/not-forking.md

 - `--build-json-lock=FILE` creates a list (in json format) of all known version numbers and includes information on how to obtain these, by specifying the vcs and commit ID or the download URL and checksum.
-- `--prefer-tarball-for=WHAT` instructs ``--build-json-lock` to
+- `--prefer-tarball=URL` instructs ``--build-json-lock` to prefer a tarball download over a VCS access for the next source listed in the command line (this option, like --version, resets to default after each source);
-prefer a tarball download over a VCS access for a repository of type `WHAT`, currently this is implemented only for `fossil` (and is a no-op for `download`).
+currently, this only applies to `fossil` repositories, and is a no-op for `download` as that already has only tarballs; if `URL` is an empty string, constructs one in the "normal" way from the repository URL.
-- `--prefer-tarball-for=WHAT:URL` same as `--prefer-tarball-for=WHAT`
+- `--distribution=DIR` specifies a directory in which tarballs generated by `--prefer-tarball` will be stored; without this option, these tarballs are generated in memory or a temporary file, and deleted once the checksums have been calculated; with this option, these tarballs are kept, and if they are found already in the directory they are not regenerated.
+It is also possible to serve (a copy of) the directory to distribute the tarballs, or use it as `--local-mirror` in a later run; this option applies to the next source and is cleared after each source.
-but also recording a different URL to be used in the lock files;
+- `--filehash=ELEMENT:HASH` specifies that the file hash for any generated tarballs be stored in the json lock file as element `ELEMENT` and calculated as described by `HASH`: this can be either a program and optional arguments, which will be called as needed with one extra argument, the file to checksum; or `HASH` can have the form `builtin:ALGORITHM` to use a pre-defined algorithm (currently one of `sha224`, `sha256`, `sha384` or `sha512`).
+This option applies only to the next source, and is cleared after each source; default is to not generate a file hash.
-the default is to produce a URL based on the repository URL and which would allow downloading the tarball from there.
+Each source can have only one hash, so if `--filehash` is specified for a source, `--dirhash` (described below) cannot be specified for that source.
-- `--distribution=DIR` specifies a directory in which tarballs generated by `--prefer-tarball-for` will be stored; without this option, these tarballs are generated in memory or a temporary file, and deleted once the checksums have been calculated; with this option, these tarballs are kept, and if they are found already in the directory they are not regenerated.
-It is also possible to serve (a copy of) the directory to distribute the tarballs, or use it as `--local-mirror` in a later run.
+- `--dirhash=ELEMENT:HASH` works similarly to `--filehash` but unpacks the tarball into a temporary directory and calculates a directory hash for it; there are currently no predefined built-in hashes, so `HASH` must be a program with optional arguments.

 If neither VERSION nor COMMIT\_ID is specified, the default is the latest available version, if it can be determined, or else an error message.